Agnieszkalukasiak/SAFESURGEON/README.md

 ## Project Description
 This project is a web platform designed to connect users with verified surgeons and streamline the surgeon verification process.

-Key Features:
- User Search Functionality:
 * Users can search for surgeons and view their verification status (e.g., Pending, Verified, Rejected).

-Surgeon Sign-Up and Profile Creation:
 * Surgeons can register and create a profile by submitting their professional details for admin verification.

-Admin Verification Workflow:
-* After profile submission, an admin reviews and either verifies or rejects the details.
-* If verified, the surgeon gains access to their full profile page.
-* If rejected, the surgeon can revise and resubmit their details for another review.

 Automatic Status Reset on Edits:
 * Any time a verified surgeon updates their profile information, their status is automatically set to Pending.